Elegua: In Africa

+In the United States

+In the United States, Elegbara (also spelled Elegba) is an Orisa (deity) originating from the Yoruba religion of West Africa, widely known as the master of the crossroads, a divine messenger, and a powerful, complex trickster figure.
+The term translates to "the one who has strength or power".
+Elegbara is the vital link between humans and the Orishas (deities) and the Supreme Being, Olodumare.
+All rituals and prayers must acknowledge and receive his permission first to ensure communication is received.
+He is the "owner of the roads" and doors in life, symbolizing destiny, opportunity, and the choices one makes.
+He can open or close the path to fortune and is associated with places where one's life can change rapidly, such as markets and physical crossroads.
+Often depicted as a mischievous and dual-natured deity, he embodies the duality of life, bringing both challenges and opportunities.
+He acts as a "divine policeman", enforcing social and religious law and bringing consequences to those who live contrary to it.
+In North American and Caribbean traditions, where African practices were often merged along with Christianity due to the Trans-Atlantic Slave Trade, Elegbara is syncretized with Catholic saints to preserve ancestral worship.
+He is commonly identified with the Holy Child of Atocha, Saint Anthony of Padua, or the Archangel Michael.

 Santería

 Eleguá (also known as Legba) is recognized in the Dominican Republic, Haiti, Colombia, Cuba, Puerto Rico, and Mexico as the orisha and "owner" of caminos—roads and paths.
 Eleguá is often depicted as a trickster figure, embodying both youth and mischief as well as age and wisdom, symbolizing the various paths and phases of fate and life.
 His colors are red, black, and white, and his associated numbers are 3 and 21.
-In Santería, all ceremonies and rituals must first receive Eleguá’s approval before proceeding, as he serves as the messenger of Olofi.
+In Santería, all ceremonies and rituals must first receive Eleguá's approval before proceeding, as he serves as the messenger of Olofi.
 Within the Cuban tradition of Regla de Ocha, Eleguá differs slightly from Echu, who is considered his brother but characterized as more dangerous and aggressive.
-Eleguá is known for moving silently, whereas Echu is described as forcefully "breaking through."
+Eleguá is known for moving silently, whereas Echu is described as forcefully "breaking through".
 Manifestations of Eleguá include Akefun, Aleshujade, Arabobo, Awanjonu, Lalafán, Obasín, Oparicocha, and Osokere.

 There is a patakí (story) in Santería in which Olodumare gives Eleguá the keys to the past, present, and future; for this reason, Eleguá is often depicted holding a set of keys.
 A figure of Eleguá may be placed in the house behind the entrance door.
 These figures are usually made with cement and cowrie shells, and sometimes sit within clay dishes.

 In Brazil

-In Afro-Brazilian religion Elegbara is Exu.
+In the Afro-Brazilian religion Elegbara is Exu.